luckdeluxe/luckdeluxe/README.md

 <h3> 💻 About Me </h3>

-I am Lucas.
+My name is Lucas.
 I am from Argentina 📍 and currently doing my career in a self-taught way💻 .I love to do backend development and open to learning new technologies.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a back-end web developer.
+- 💼 &nbsp; I am working as an application security engineer.
 - 🌱 &nbsp; Enthusiast in iOS developer and Informatic security.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.